 In subsection (c), the words "by branch of the Army or organization of the Air Force" are substituted for the words "as to branch or arm of service".
-The words "branch, organization, or allotment of a unit" are substituted for the words "allotment, branch, or arm of units or organizations".
+The words "branch, organization, or allotment of a unit" are substituted for the words "allotment, branch, or arm of units or organizations"

 In subsections (d) and (e) the word "commissioned" is inserted, since 32:8 and 10 historically applied only to commissioned officers (see opinion of the Judge Advocate General of the Army (JAGA 1953/4078, 6 May 1953)).
+In subsection (d), the word "brigades" is omitted as surplusage.